Saint Ronan's School A GSG School

 Headmaster

-From September 2024, Joe Lewis, currently a senior housemaster at Millfield School, will be the new head.
+Since September 2024, Joe Lewis, previously a senior housemaster at Millfield School.
 He was previously at Pangbourne College, where he held the roles of housemaster, head of English, master in charge of cricket and head of careers and general studies.
-The son of prep school teachers, he is married to Milly, who grew up at Sunningdale Prep, where her father and uncle were joint heads.

 Entrance

-No open days – head shows parents round personally.
+No open days – parents are shown round personally.
 All children attend a taster day, and from year 3 are assessed by the class teacher and do a free-writing exercise.
 Intake covers wide-ranging abilities, but all are expected to behave in the free-range learning environment and pass Common Entrance or the Cranbrook grammar tests, so school is honest when they believe child’s needs are not going to be met.

 Exit